 means that, if taken to expiration and maximum profit achieved, you only

 need one in four trades to be successful in order to break even.
 Anything better than that and, assuming the capital you risked on each trade is the same, you make an overall profit.

-Channels are essentially a range within which the stock is likely to continue trading.
-Other support and resistance areas on a chart could be noted, but you would need to feel sure that the impending reversal you expect will not result in a large move.
+Channels, especially sideways channels, are essentially a range within which the stock is likely to continue trading.
+Other support and resistance areas on a chart could be noted, but you would need to feel confident that the impending reversal you expect will not result in a large move.